 And here are some cons:

-- Preparation is very frequently time consuming for effort is needed to create a cohesive, compatible system of data collection, storage, and retrieval.
-Moreover, because data must be extracted, transformed and loaded into the warehouse, there is an element of latency in data warehouse data.
+- Preparation is very frequently time-consuming, since an effort is needed to create a cohesive, compatible system of data collection, storage, and retrieval.
+Moreover, because data must be extracted, transformed, and loaded into the warehouse, there is an element of latency in data warehouse information.

 - Security flaws that data warehousing technology may contain.
 If the database contains sensitive information, its use may be restricted to a limited group of people and precautions will be required to insure that access is not compromised.
 Limited data access situations can also effect the overall utilization of the data strategy.